 All applicants to this program must meet certain eligibility standards to qualify for assistance.
 For this program, eligible properties include those eligible for and awaiting receipt of HMGP funding.
-Each property must also meet the requirements following requirements:
+Each property must also meet the following requirements:

-- The home must have been substantially damaged (>50% damaged) by the storms and/or flooding of October 2015, and must have unrepaired damage as of the date of application. - Damaged property must located within Richland County (excluding City of Columbia). - Applicant must provide proof of ownership at the time the disaster damage occurred and have maintained ownership. - Damaged structure must be the applicant's principal place of residence. - Applicant must be current on property taxes or current on an approved payment plan (including exemptions under current law). - Applicant must be current on any child or spousal support obligation.
+- The home must have been substantially damaged (>50% damaged) by the storms and/or flooding of October 2015, and must have unrepaired damage as of the date of application. - Damaged property must located within Richland County (excluding City of Columbia). - Applicant must provide proof of ownership at the time the disaster damage occurred and have maintained ownership. - Applicant must be current on property taxes or current on an approved payment plan (including exemptions under current law). - Applicant must be current on any child or spousal support obligation.